M. E. Grant Duff: Governor of Madras

 He was captivated by the beach at Madras on an earlier visit to the city.
 As a result, when he became governor in 1881 he immediately commenced the construction of a promenade along the beach.
 The beach was extensively modified and layered with soft sand and was named "The Marina".
 The promenade was opened to the public in 1884.

 On the naming of the beach, Grant Duff explained in a letter:

-In 1864, several specimens of a yellow flowering Iris were collected by Mr. B. T. Lowne on the banks of the river Kishon in Israel.
+In 1864, several specimens of a yellow flowering iris were collected by Mr. B. T. Lowne on the banks of the river Kishon in Israel.
 It was later found by Grant Duff on the plains of Esdraelon (Jezreel Valley).
 The iris was then named after him, Iris grant-duffii.

 He was a strong supporter of Dietrich Brandis in his reorganization of the Madras Forest Department and expansion of systematic forest conservancy in India.

 His tenure was filled with a number of controversies and allegations of partisan behaviour and injustice.
-He was sharply criticized for the way he handled the Chingleput Ryots' Case and the arrests and trials following the Salem Riots of 1882.
+He was sharply criticised for the way he handled the Chingleput Ryots' Case and the arrests and trials following the Salem riots of 1882.
 The Hindu accused him of indulging in vindictive and vengeful behaviour.
-In one of the articles, he was criticized thus: "Oh!
+In one of the articles, he was criticised thus: "Oh!
 Lucifer!
 How art thou fallen?
 Oh!
 Mr Grant-Duff, how you stand like an extinct volcano in the midst of the ruins of your abortive reputation as an administrator!
 Erudite you may be, but a statesman you are not."
 He was also accused of deliberately nurturing a movement against Brahmins.